 Internet and social media

-Social media and the internet can have both positive and negative effects on children’s mental health.
-Schools play an important role in educating children on how to stay safe online.
+Social media and the internet can have both positive and negative effects on children and young people’s mental health.
+Schools play an important role in educating pupils on how to stay safe online.

 5-7 year olds